jdyver/cd-demo/README.md

 - Now updated to work with the latest DC/OS (1.12), Mesosphere Github repo access and Docker credentials

 ## What Are We Showing
 ### Exercise 1.
-Manual Setup of Jenkins Configuration of an Automated CI/CD Workflow
+Manual Setup of Jenkins Configuration for an Automated CI/CD Workflow
 - Git push, then automated Jenkins Git build,  pull to Dockerhub and deployed app into DCOS.
-- Shows the DCOS open source Jenkins is functional Jenkins and that DCOS can manage the automated resource handling for CICD.
+- Shows the DCOS open source Jenkins is functional and that DCOS can manage the automated resource handling for Continuous Integration and Continuous Deployment.

 ![DCOS Deployed Jenkins to CICD](https://github.com/jdyver/cd-demo-jd/blob/master/img/CD-Intro.png)

 ### Exercise 2.
-Scaled Deployment
+Scaled Jenkins Deployment
 - Show that this is a scalable Jenkins solution by executing 50 jobs with dynamically created task executors based on the available resources from DCOS.

 ![DCOS - Jenkins Service Jobs](https://github.com/jdyver/cd-demo-jd/blob/master/img/DCOS-ServiceJenkinsOverview.png)

-### Exercise 0.
+## Exercise 0.
 Prerequisites
 - I just wish this wasn't so bad
-#### Step 0.1 - Only needed for Manual Deployment (First run only)
+### Step 0.1 - Exercise 1 Prerequisites (First run only)
-##### Item 1.
+#### Item 1.
 Clone cd-demo to your unit and create/sync it to your Github repo
 - Command: `git clone https://github.com/jdyver/cd-demo-jd.git`

-#### Step 0.2 - Additional Steps Needed for Scaled Deployment
+### Step 0.2 - Exercise 2 Prerequisites
-##### Item 1.
+#### Item 1.
 Setup Python3 and Pip3 (First run only needed)

  - painful 30 minute installation - Just google away to get it right # I'll probably try to change this to bash later